stephdust/ESP32-PoolMaster-SD/README.md

 ### Hardware
 A dedicated board has been designed to host all components.
 There are 8 LEDs at the bottom to display status, warnings and alarms.

-Project includes two PCBs, one for the main ESP32 MCU card and one for the pH/Orp board.
 ![Project Hardware](https://github.com/christophebelmont/ESP32-PoolMaster/blob/main/docs/Hardware.png)

 ### Software
-The project isn't a fork of the original one due to the different structure of source files with PlatformIO ((.cpp, .h).
+The ESP32 project isn't a fork of the ATmega2560 original one due to the different structure of source files with PlatformIO ((.cpp, .h).
 It includes:
  - Management of ESP32 and Wifi
  - ESP32-Arduino framework with PlatformIO IDE